kudoo-cloud/kropotkin/README.md

 # Kropotkin

-`A governance framework for fair and equitable society`
+`A governance framework for a fair and equitable society`

 Please read the [Tokenomics](Tokenomics.md) document if you'd like to understand the Tokenomics of the project.